tyreer/es6-for-everybody/WesBos_ES6_Module3.md

 ```
 + Pass in the string and the tagged template literal is broken into its pieces, which can then be manipulated
   + __rest spread__ useful in accepting as many arguments as are passed in
-  + Suppose this is how you could make something like "drunkify text"
+  + Suppose this is how you could make something like "drunk-ify text"

 #### 15 - Tagged Templates Exercise